CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Introduction

 \section{Introduction}

-Robots performing real-world manipulation tasks can encounter unexpected disturbances and modeling errors, which can lead to catastrophic failure, such as dropping the manipulated object.
-While significant progress has been made in improving robustness against uncertainty and disturbances~\cite{tobin2017domain, pinto2017robust, kumar2021rma}, real-world applications often present unpredictable disturbances and unmodeled factors that exceed the system's designed robustness tolerance.
-For instance, during a screwdriver-turning task, a stuck screw can generate unexpectedly large torques on the screwdriver, which can cause the fingers to slip and the object to fall.
+Robots performing real-world manipulation can encounter unexpected disturbances and modeling errors, leading to catastrophic failure, such as dropping the manipulated object.
+While significant progress has been made in improving robustness~\cite{tobin2017domain, kumar2021rma}, real-world applications often present unpredictable disturbances and unmodeled factors that exceed the system's designed robustness tolerance.
+For instance, during a screwdriver-turning task, a stuck screw can generate unexpectedly large torques on the screwdriver, causing the fingers to slip and the object to fall.
 This issue is further exacerbated in robotic systems without tactile sensing, where the absence of direct contact feedback makes it challenging to detect whether the object is being grasped firmly.

 In this work, we focus on dynamic recovery, specifically, catching falling objects before irrecoverable failure occurs.
 Rather than improving the inherent robustness of primary manipulation policies, we propose a complementary strategy that incorporates a fallback catching policy; i.e. the robot switches from the primary manipulation policy to the catching policy when object dropping is detected.
 This policy is responsible for catching falling objects during failure events, and, importantly, resetting the robot system to states from which the primary manipulation can resume.
 This is because merely catching falling objects is not enough to ensure successful recovery.
-Specifically, while power grasps can effectively catch a large variety of objects~\cite{kim2014catching, feix2015grasp}, the primary manipulation task often requires specific grasp types, such as precision grasps~\cite{tang2024robotic, zarrin2023hybrid, chen2023visual}.
+Specifically, while power grasps can effectively catch a large variety of objects~\cite{kim2014catching, feix2015grasp}, the primary manipulation task often requires specific grasp types, such as precision grasps~\cite{tang2024robotic, zarrin2023hybrid}.
 Switching from power grasps to precision grasps presents significant challenges.
 Therefore, our recovery policy is designed to achieve grasp configurations that support the contact requirements of the primary manipulation task.
 Additionally, to ensure practical applicability, the recovery policy must be able to adapt to objects with different geometries.